-On Wednesday April 12, 2017 the public hearing convened at 2:00 p.m., with Nicole Beydler, Senior Management Analyst, and Renee Kangas, Management Analyst, presiding.
+The public hearing convened at 2:00 p.m. with Nicole Beydler, Planning and Policy Analyst, presiding.
 Copies of the Plan were made available for review.
-No members of the public attended and no public comments were received.
+Nicole Beydler provided an overview of the Moving to Work program, annual plan process, and details of the proposed change to the FY 2017 MTW Plan to include MTW Activity 26: Local Disaster Short-Term Rental Assistance.